Citation, DOI, disclosures and article data

 At the time the article was created Matt A. Morgan had no recorded disclosures.View Matt A. Morgan's current disclosures

 Ultrasound (US) is an imaging technology that uses high-frequency sound waves to characterize tissue.
-It is a useful and flexible modality in medical imaging, and often provides an additional or unique characterization of tissues, compared with other modalities such as conventional radiography or CT.
+It is a useful and flexible modality in medical imaging, and often provides an additional or unique characterization of tissues, when compared to other modalities such as conventional radiography or CT.

-Ultrasound relies on properties of acoustic physics (compression/rarefaction, reflection, impedance, etc.) to localize and characterize different tissue types.
 The frequency of the sound waves used in medical ultrasound is in the range of millions of cycles per second (megahertz, MHz).
-In contrast, the upper range of audible frequencies for human is around 20 thousand cycles per second (20 kHz).
+In contrast, the upper range of audible frequencies for human is around 20 thousand cycles per second (20 kHz) 2.

-An ultrasound transducer sends an ultrasound pulse into tissue and then receives echoes back.
+An ultrasound transducer, also known as a probe, operates based on the physical principles of ultrasound.
+It sends an ultrasound pulse into tissue and then receives echoes back.
 The echoes contain spatial and contrast information.
 The concept is analogous to sonar used in nautical applications, but the technique in medical ultrasound is more sophisticated, gathering enough data to form a rapidly moving two-dimensional grayscale image.